trycourier/courier-node/README.md

 You will need to get a Courier API key to get started.
 You can sign up and create one for free at [courier.com](https://courier.com).

+## Upgrade Guides

+### v3 to v4

+v4 uses native fetch client to make requests or falls back to a polyfill if the client doesn't exist in the environment it's running in.
+Check [Error Handling](###Error-Handling) out.

 ## Getting Started

 ```javascript